rackerlabs/support-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

     workload to help identify potential vulnerabilities and enable more secure deployments.
--   **Code development assistance**: Standard developer guides alone aren&rsquo;t enough.
+-   **Code development assistance**: Standard developer guides alone aren't enough.
 Use our experts for your code, leveraging our interfaces (for example.
 APIs and SDKs) to the fullest.
 -   **Launch assistance**: Use our specialists to help understand your unique needs and get up and running fast.